vishalbelsare/jekyll/_posts/2024-11-01-en-call-for-proposals.md

 - Propose an original English-language lesson
 - Propose a translation into English of an existing, original [Spanish](/es/lecciones/), [French](/fr/lecons/), or [Portuguese](/pt/licoes/) lesson published in one of the other _Programming Historian_ editions.
 Please review our [Translation Concordance](/translation-concordance) map to identify options for your translation.

-**If you have an idea, please send us a proposal by Januaray 15, 2025.**
+**If you have an idea, please send us a proposal by 15 January 2025.**
+**Our editorial team will review all proposals, and return feedback by 15 February 2025.
+Successful proposals will be invited as full submissions within 90 days of acceptance.**

 We've set up [a Google Form](https://tinyurl.com/en-ph-proposals-2024) which you can submit directly online.
 There's also [a plain-text version](/assets/forms/Lesson.Query.Form.txt) which you can [send to us by email](mailto:english@programminghistorian.org), if you prefer.
 The form has twelve questions.
 Please answer all those which apply.